Gordon Giltrap: 1970s

 Whilst Visionary had evolved from acoustic compositions adapted for a bigger band, Perilous Journey was composed with a bigger band sound in mind.
 It appeared occasionally to be more keyboard dominated but Giltrap was unperturbed by this as the pieces were his own compositions and he was pleased with the arrangements which he had worked on with Rod Edwards and Roger Hand.

 In this period, albums had to flow from artists at consistent rates and few acts dared to allow time for the public to forget them.
 Such was the case with Giltrap who released his next album, Fear of the Dark, in 1978.
 At this stage, after the success of his previous two albums, Giltrap was riding on a high.
 Material for Fear of the Dark was relatively swiftly assembled.

 The title track, in shortened form, was released as a single but failed to match the commercial success of "Heartsong".
 It reached number 48 in the singles charts and the band appeared on Top of the Pops.
 Another song on the album, "Fast Approaching", was a reworked track, vastly different from the original which had appeared on Giltrap's first album.
 It was extended to five minutes and featured Giltrap on both acoustic and electric guitars.
 He was now becoming far more familiar with the latter instrument and at this stage really enjoyed playing his Gibson Les Paul.
 Giltrap's electric guitar playing is a feature on this album but he was always first and foremost an acoustic guitarist and before too long the electric guitar featured less and less in his work.

-In 1979, Giltrap toured the Fear of the Dark album with a band that consisted of John Gustafson on bass, who was active in the early Mersey scene, and a top session player, Ian Mosely on drums who went on to work with Steve Hackett and latterly became a full time member of Marillion.
-Old stalwarts, Rod Edwards and Eddy Spence, shared keyboard duties.
-Singer, Shirlie Roden, made a guest appearance on '"Innerdream".
-One of the dates on the tour was at the Oxford Polytechnic where the subsequent 'Live at Oxford' album was recorded.
+In 1979, Giltrap toured the Fear of the Dark album with a band that consisted of John Gustafson on bass, who was active in the early Mersey scene and a top session player, and Ian Mosley on drums, who went on to work with Steve Hackett and latterly became a full-time member of Marillion.
+Old stalwarts Rod Edwards and Eddy Spence shared keyboard duties.
+Singer Shirlie Roden made a guest appearance on '"Innerdream".
+One of the dates on the tour was at the Oxford Polytechnic, where the subsequent Live at Oxford album was recorded.